 In a study conducted by El-Senousy, et al. in 2007, high numbers of AstV gene copies (per liter) in sewage water samples (from the Greater Cairo area in Egypt) were observed at the end of autumn and during the winter months, but the AstV concentrations tended to decrease as temperatures increased.
-These results are significantly different from the quantitation of AstV gene copies in the wastewater samples from the NESTP.
-There was no detection of AstV gene copies in all the wastewater treatment stages across all events.
-These results may be due to seasonal variability (Pérez, Guerrero, Orellana, Figuerola, & Erijman, 2019) and efficiency of the wastewater facility in removing this type of virus during the process, as discussed above.
+These results are different from what we observed in the NESTP, where there was no detection of AstV in any of the wastewater treatment stages across all events.
+These results may be due to seasonal variability (Pérez, Guerrero, Orellana, Figuerola, & Erijman, 2019) and/or reflect the pattern of infection within the community under study.

 Additionally, PCA (Fig. 5) and Spearman’s rank correlation analysis (Fig. 6) were conducted for EF samples to investigate potential connections between various physical, chemical, and biological parameters.
 PCA revealed that samples collected in different events from October to February were distinct from one another.
 This could indicate a seasonal variation in wastewater, at least in effluents.
 The hypothesis is consistent with previous literature (Comber, Gardner, & Ellor, 2020).
 Organic chemical parameters such as COD, cBOD, BOD, and TOC were notable positive contributors to PC1, while mean temperature, grab filtered UVT, NOx-N, and TS most negatively contributed to PC1.
 These observations were validated by subsequent Spearman’s rank correlation analysis showing statistically significant coefficients.
 Grab filtered UVT being inversely correlated with COD, cBOD, BOD, and TOC is consistent with the widespread use of UV radiation to regulate microbial growth in a variety of medium, including water (Raeiszadeh & Adeli, 2020).
 Furthermore, it had been suggested that UV is an important influence to the survival of pathogens in wastewater environments, especially in cold weather conditions, such as those found in Manitoba during the surveying period (Murphy, 2017).

-There is a possibility that viral GCNs quantified in the EF may represent an overestimation of the actual number of infectious viral particles since qPCR detects both infective and non-infective agents and UV treatment influenced viral viability (Lizasoain, et al., 2017).
+There is a possibility that viral GCNs quantified in the EF may represent an overestimation of the actual number of infectious viral particles since qPCR detects both infective and non-infective agents and UV treatment influences viral viability (Lizasoain, et al., 2017).
 Thus, the interpretation of these results must be performed with cautiousness.
-Nevertheless, it is quite likely that the non-enveloped enteric viruses here studied had survived the wastewater treatment process.
+On the other hand, it is also possible that the non-enveloped enteric viruses here studied had survived the wastewater treatment process.
 Non-enveloped viruses are more resilient than their enveloped counterparts against environmental conditions and water treatment processes (La Rosa, Bonadonna, Lucentini, Kenmoe, & Suffredini, 2020).
 This is because of the latter group’s envelope, which contains receptors needed for infection; if the envelope is lysed, infection is not possible (La Rosa, Bonadonna, Lucentini, Kenmoe, & Suffredini, 2020).
 Various publications have noted the resilience after wastewater treatment of non-enveloped viruses (Adefisoye, Nwodo, Green, & Okoh, 2016; Campos & Lees, 2014; Farkas, et al., 2019; Fitzgerald, 2015; Fong, Phanikumar, Xagoraraki, & Rose, 2010; Li, et al., 2021; Prevost, et al., 2015; Ruggeri, et al., 2015; Varela, et al., 2018).
-Therefore, despite potential factors affecting interpretation, our results still reflected the presence of several non-enveloped enteric viruses in EF samples with reasonable quantitative accuracy.
+In this context, we have detected GCNs of AdV, crAssphage and PMMV in environmental surface waters receiving discharges from the NESTP, two other WWTPs and other areas radiating away from the WWTPs within the City of Winnipeg (Francis and Uyaguari, unpublished data).
+Therefore, despite potential factors affecting interpretation, our results still reflect the presence of several non-enveloped enteric viruses in EF samples with reasonable quantitative accuracy.

 CONCLUSION